trek-view/basecamp/_posts/2020-08-21-using-street-level-imagery-to-improve-the-map.md

 It will open up a new window where you can start to add context to the map.

 For example, click a path and look at how it has already been classified.
 Is the surface type noted?
-Are there any tags that might be useful?
+Are there any additional tags that might be useful?

 After a few minutes of editing, you'll get the hang of it and will be an expert map maker in no time.

-Expect to see this functionality make its way into Map the Paths over the coming weeks.
+Expect to see this functionality make its way into [Map the Paths](https://www.mapthepaths.com) over the coming weeks.
 Make sure you're subscribed to the newsletter by entering your details below to be the first to gain access.